Menu

 Things to Do in Córdoba, Argentina:

-• Stay at an Estancia: Experience rural life at one of the region's historic estancias, with activities like horseback riding, hiking, and local cuisine.
+• Stay at an estancia in Córdoba - Experience rural Argentina at one of the region’s historic ranches, with horseback riding, hiking and traditional cuisine offering an authentic estancia experience in the Córdoba Sierras.

-• Explore the Jesuit Block: Discover this UNESCO World Heritage site with colonial architecture, including the Córdoba Cathedral and Manzana Jesuítica.
+• Explore the Jesuit Block - Visit this UNESCO World Heritage Site, one of the most important colonial landmarks in Córdoba, including the Córdoba Cathedral and the Manzana Jesuítica.

-• Visit the National Museum of Fine Arts: View an impressive collection of Argentine art, from colonial to contemporary works.
+• Visit the National Museum of Fine Arts - Discover an impressive collection of Argentine art, from colonial works to contemporary pieces.

-• Visit Cerro de las Rosas: Explore this trendy district filled with parks, shops, and cafés, perfect for a leisurely day.
+• Discover Cerro de las Rosas - Explore this stylish district known for its parks, boutiques and cafés, ideal for a relaxed afternoon.

-• Take a Day Trip to Villa Carlos Paz: Explore this resort town with its lake, outdoor activities, and lively nightlife.
+• Take a day trip to Villa Carlos Paz - Visit this popular resort town near Córdoba, known for its lake, outdoor activities and lively atmosphere.

-• Discover La Cumbrecita: Visit this peaceful mountain village, known for its German-inspired architecture, nature walks, and tranquillity.
+• Visit La Cumbrecita - Discover this charming mountain village, known for its alpine-style architecture, nature walks and tranquil setting.

 Recommended Holidays visiting Córdoba